-Cox Communications Inc. executives have been carefully evaluating how they could acquire all or major parts of Adelphia Communications Corp., worth at least $17 billion, according to UBS Warburg LLC analyst Aryeh Bourkoff.
+Robbins' comment was more than an offhand remark.
+Cox executives have been carefully evaluating how they could acquire all or major parts of Adelphia, worth at least $17 billion, according to UBS Warburg analyst Aryeh Bourkoff.
 Adelphia serves about 5 million subscribers around the country.

-But Adelphia also has plenty of systems in less attractive rural markets.
-The Atlanta-based cable giant wouldn’t comment.
+Cox probably wouldn't want Adelphia's cable operations in unattractive markets across 32 states, largely in rural markets.
+The cable giant wouldn't comment.
 A spokeswoman would say only that the company is open to opportunities fit is acquisition strategy.

 The television industry's top news stories, analysis and blogs of the day.